kenechiaugustine/Justdownloads4u_server/README.md

-# Social Media Video Downloader - Python Backend
+# Social Media Video Downloader - Backend

 This is the backend server for the Social Media Video Downloader application.
 It is built with Python using the Flask micro-framework and leverages the powerful `yt-dlp` library to fetch metadata and stream video content from various social media platforms.